Underwater (film)

 Underwater is a 2020 American science fiction action horror film directed by William Eubank.
 The film stars Kristen Stewart, Vincent Cassel, Jessica Henwick, John Gallagher Jr., Mamoudou Athie, and T.J.
 Miller.

-Underwater follows a group of workers at a drilling facility at the bottom of the ocean who encounter hostile creatures after an earthquake destroys the facility.
-The film was released in the United States on January 10, 2020, by 20th Century Fox; it was the last film under the Fox name before the studio's rebranding as 20th Century Studios on January 17.
-(Note: Although this was the last movie marketed as 20th Century Fox, the final movie to have the logo is The Empty Man) It received mixed reviews from critics and was a box office bomb, grossing $40 million worldwide against a production budget of $50–65 million.
+It follows a group of workers at a drilling facility at the bottom of the ocean who encounter hostile creatures after an earthquake destroys the facility.

+Underwater was released in the United States on January 10, 2020, by 20th Century Fox; it was the last film under the Fox name before the studio's rebranding as 20th Century Studios on January 17.
+(Note: Although this was the last movie marketed as 20th Century Fox, the final movie to have the logo was The Empty Man.)
+The film received mixed reviews from critics and was a box office disappointment, grossing $40 million worldwide against a production budget of $50–65 million.

 Plot

 In 2050, the Kepler 822, a research and drilling facility operated by Tian Industries at the bottom of the Mariana Trench, is struck by what is assumed to be a strong earthquake.
 As part of the facility is destroyed by the incident, mechanical engineer Norah Price and her colleagues, Rodrigo and Paul, make their way to the escape pod bay.
 However, the three discover that all of the escape pods have already been deployed, with Captain Lucien being the only person in the area when the three arrive.

 Together, they reach a control base and find biologist Emily Haversham and engineer Liam Smith, who are unsuccessful in their attempts to make contact with the surface.
 Lucien suggests using pressurized suits to walk one mile across the ocean floor to Roebuck 641 hoping to resurface from there.
 As they descend in a freight elevator, Rodrigo's defective helmet implodes under the water pressure, killing him.
 The surviving crew sees a distress beacon from one of the escape pods below, and Liam and Paul go to investigate.

 As they arrive at the location, they find a body in the rubble.
 A creature emerges from the corpse's back and attacks them.
 Liam kills the creature and takes it inside.
 Emily examines the creature and realizes that it belongs to a previously undiscovered species.
 The five make their way to the sea floor, but as they are walking, the Kepler explodes above and nearly buries them in debris.
 Liam is hit, but Norah and Lucien save him.
 They manage to get through an access tunnel to an intermediate station, where they can charge and clean their suits.
 However, they find that Liam's oxygen scrubber is badly damaged from the debris.